alloy-d/short/trapped.markdown

 both of which he had tidied in a fit of uneasiness the day before.
 Absent were his shoes and his clothes and his bag.

-There were two benches on the far side of the room, padded with cushions of the same deep red as the blankets on this bed that wasn't his.
-They sat beside the window, and other than it, those benches, and the bed, the room was bare.
+There were two ottomans on the far side of the room, padded with cushions of the same deep red as the blankets on this bed that wasn't his.
+They sat beside the window, and other than it, those ottomans, and the bed, the room was bare.

 He didn't know what to think.
 He hadn't been drunk.
+Miserable, sure;
-Miserable, sure; but he hadn't been drunk.
+but he hadn't been drunk.
 He was sure he had fallen asleep in his own bed, because that's where he had been the last five times he had woken up in the middle of the--

 Night?
 He felt sure it shouldn't have been morning, even, and yet the light pouring into the room told him that the sun was high in the sky.